Becoming an Arts Advocate

 Americans for the Arts (AFTA; see below) recently released their fifth Arts and Economic Prosperity report (AEP5), with Nashville-specific data for the first time.

-Arts funding is disbursed through Metro Nashville Arts Commission, a city agency through an annual grant cycle.
+Arts funding is disbursed through Metro Arts - Nashville’s Office of Arts and Culture, a city agency through an annual grant cycle.
 The funds are allocated through the city's budget process beginning in the Mayor’s budget proposal, defended during hearings with the Metro Council, and approved by the Council.
 Grant funds are reinvested in our community and enrich neighborhoods in nearly every corner of Davidson County.

 TENNESSEANS FOR THE ARTS (TFTA)